Striped Blandford/Znajek jets from advection of small scale magnetic field: Conclusions

 Our models are resolution limited, since we aimed to run a relative large number of full-fledged 3D simulations.
 This means that resistive effects may be (numerically) overestimated.
 We have, however, benchmarked our results agains the (simpler) setup of \cite{Yuan2019}, employing a numerical resolution similar to the one employed in the rest of the models of this paper.
 We have found a remarkably good qualitative agreement with the results of these authors.
-In particular, ancillary models set up to reproduce a different radial distribution of the current in the AD \citep[akin to that of][]{Yuan2019}, cross-validate our result that efficiency is tightly linked to the loop width in prograde ADs.
+In particular, ancillary models set up to reproduce a different radial distribution of the current in the AD \citep[akin to that of][]{Yuan2019}, cross-validate our result that efficiency is tightly linked to the loop length in prograde ADs.
 This comparison also serves for the purpose of assessing that our findings are not exclusively valid for the (simple) current setup employed here.

 Future studies demand higher numerical resolution in a broad wedge around the rotational axis of the BH in order to accurately describe the dynamics of the generated outflows and the expelled plasmoids, as well as their interactions with flows directed along the jet axis.
-The viability of our \textit{ad hoc} AD setup should be probed in GRMHD simulations, for example starting off at the flux tube structures considered by \citet{Beckwith2008,Beckwith2009}.
+Understanding the detailed structure and the overall dynamics of plasmoids in reconnection regions may allow for links to recent results from first-principle simulations and the interpretation of their radiative imprints \citep[cf.][]{Christie2020}.
+The viability of our \textit{ad hoc} AD setup should be probed in GRMHD simulations, for example starting off at the flux tube structures considered by \citet{Beckwith2008,Beckwith2009} or the plasmoid formation modeled in 2D GRMHD by \citet{nathanail2020}.

 The accretion of zero net magnetic flux structures with opposing polarity triggers quasi-periodic phenomena, most significantly, on a variability timescale given by the accretion time $\Delta t_{\rm acc}\sim l/v_0$, but also on smaller timescales (see below).
 For supermassive BHs at the core of AGNs like M87, these time-scales are days-to-months, while for stellar mass BHs in X-ray binaries, they may be as small as $\sim 0.01\,(M_{\rm BH}/10\,M_\odot)$\,s, and for intermediate mass BHs $\sim 100\,(M_{\rm BH}/10^5\,M_\odot)$\,s.
 Shorter timescales ($\gtrsim \Delta t_{\rm acc}/4\sim 2$ days to two weeks for supermassive BHs) are also reliably observed in our models.
 They result from the loop dynamics close to the inner edge of the AD and from genuinely 3D (kink-like) instabilities \citep[they are not observable in axisymmetry][]{Parfrey2015}.
 For supermassive BHs, these variability timescales are comparable to the longest timescales observed, e.g., in the TeV radiation of M87.
 However, a thorough comparison of our results to observations requires a post-processing step.
 Namely, computing the emission and radiation transfer from our models to the observer, effectively accounting for lensing effects, caustics, etc. induced during radiation propagation by the BH.
 This is beyond the scope of this paper, and we will address it elsewhere.